ihor-delta/delta/README.md

 - murder and suicide as a way of satisfaction of needs are forbidden

 ## Freedom Of Making Decisions
-- decision making and participation in decision-making by others or formation of a decision by a group of representatives of mankind or other species that have a nervous system, that correspond to the psychological and biological age, monthly-measured experience, profession or specialisation, circumstances including relationships with others, sphere of activity, sex, psychological attitudes, illnesses, choice, habits, preferences
+- decision making and participation in decision-making by others or formation of a decision by a group of representatives of mankind or other species that have a nervous system, that correspond to the psychological and biological age, monthly-measured experience, profession or specialisation, circumstances including relationships with others, sphere of activity, sex, psychological attitudes, illnesses, choice, habits, personal preferences
 - unless the decision contradict to other Freedoms

 ## Special Freedom Of Authorship And Ownership: